Annual Compliance Services

 Annual GST Return Illustration

-GST Reconciliation & Audit (if applicable)
+GST Reconciliation & Audit

 For companies with an annual turnover exceeding ₹2 crore, a GST audit is mandatory.
 The GST audit ensures that the GST returns filed during the year are accurate and match the company's books of accounts.
 The auditor prepares a report of the audit, which must be submitted along with the GSTR-9C form to the tax authorities by December 31st.